tldraw/tldraw/packages/assets/README.md

 This package contains assets that are used by tldraw, including icons and fonts.

-## Community

-Have questions, comments or feedback?
-[Join our discord](https://discord.gg/rhsyWMUJxd) or [start a discussion](https://github.com/tldraw/tldraw/discussions/new).

 ## Distributions

 You can find tldraw on npm [here](https://www.npmjs.com/package/@tldraw/tldraw?activeTab=versions).